hydrodynamicstability/publicationlist/appliedstat.md

   - This paper was featured on the cover of the journal's June, 2008, issue.

+  - Errata"  Cathy Anne Pinto, Richard Hargreaves, and I are incorrectly listed as having a dual affiliation with both Mt.
+Sinai and Merck.
+The Mt.
+Sinai affiliation was incorrect.

 - E. X. Wu, H. Tang, C. Tong, S. B. Heymsfield, and J. R. Vasselli, 2008:  [In vivo MRI quantification of individual muscle and organ volumes for assessment of anabolic steroid growth effects](https://doi.org/10.1016/j.steroids.2007.12.011).  *Steroids*, **73**:  430-440.  :lock: